How Bail Works in Ohio

 Ohio bail requirements will be slightly different depending on your charges.
 For example, if you’ve only been charged with a misdemeanor and are a first-time offender, bail may be set right there.
 In other cases, you may have to wait to be seen by a judge who will decide whether to allow bail and what the amount is.
 You have the right to have an attorney present at your bail hearing and this can often be helpful to reduce the total amount.
 Once the amount has been determined you’ll have to post bail with the courts before you’re released from custody.

 Dependable Legal Assistance

 No part of the criminal legal process should be navigated alone.
-If you need advice or representation, reach out to the Wolfe Law Group in Columbus, Ohio.
+If you need advice or representation, reach out to the Wolf & Mote Law Group, LLC in Columbus, Ohio.
 Attorney Wolfe serves those in Dublin, Westerville, Gahanna, Hilliard, and the surrounding communities of Licking County, Newark, Heath, Granville, Fairfield County, Lancaster, Pickerington, Lewis Center, Powell, and Delaware County.
 For experienced and trusted legal assistance, call or message his firm today.